Blanche Lazzell: Artistic style

 While Lazzell is most well known for her white-line woodcuts, she also created ceramics, hooked rugs, paintings, and gouache studies.
 The subjects of her paintings and prints included landscape scenery and harbor scenes in Provincetown as well as flowers and still lifes.
 These and her abstract works incorporated elements of both Synthetic and Analytic cubism and frequently comprised arrangements of vibrantly colored geometric shapes.
 She was among the earliest women artists in the United States to work in a modernist style.

 Lazzell's paintings demonstrated a rich and nuanced use of color.
 She preferred French watercolor pigments that, alongside the grain of the woodblocks, created embossed lines and striated patterns.
 Typically the woodblocks she created were made from cherry or basswood and she only pulled three or four prints from each woodblock.
 From 1916 to 1955, Lazzell created 138 woodblocks.
-Modern exhibitions of Lazzell's artworks have included the woodblocks themselves.
+Modern exhibitions of Lazzell's artworks have included the wood blocks themselves.

 Although she was a pioneer in the white-line woodcut technique and played a role in the development of abstract art in the United States, Lazzell's work faded into obscurity for a time.
 With a resurgence of interest in the modern print, and especially the white-line woodcut, Lazzell's popularity has surged lately.
-On August 3, 2012, Lazzell's print 'Sail Boat' reached a staggering $106,200 at auction.
+On August 3, 2012, Lazzell's print 'Sail Boat' reached $106,200 at auction.